Michael Jackson's Vision

+Contents

 Disc one features videos from the albums Off the Wall, Thriller and Bad and disc two features videos from the albums Dangerous, HIStory: Past, Present and Future, Book I, Blood on the Dance Floor: HIStory in the Mix and Invincible.
 The third disc, which is a bonus disc, features seven videos.
 Michael Jackson's Vision includes the full-length versions of the John Landis-directed "Thriller" and "Black or White" as well as the classic "Bad" directed by Academy Award-winning filmmaker Martin Scorsese.
 Also included in the boxed set are Jackson's collaborations with other noted film directors such as John Singleton, Spike Lee and David Fincher as well as "Ghosts", his rarely seen collaboration with special effects legend Stan Winston.
 Michael Jackson's Vision is available in a limited edition boxed set featuring a 60-page glossy hard-bound book that includes behind-the-scenes photos from Jackson's videos, which includes information for each video including: songwriter, album, director, production date, location and photography.

 Ten music videos previously unavailable on DVD including "One More Chance" are included.
 It was also released on the iTunes Store and has iTunes LP features.
 The videos "Smooth Criminal", "Speed Demon", "Come Together", and "Leave Me Alone" come from Jackson's 1988 film Moonwalker.
 The "Smooth Criminal" segment is actually over 40 minutes long but only the 10-minute song and dance scene is featured.
 The video "Another Part of Me" is from Jackson's Bad World Tour and "Will You Be There" is from the Dangerous World Tour.

+Notable omissions and replacements

 The "HIStory" video and the complete version of "Ghosts" are the only short films not included in this set.
 The original music video of "Blood on the Dance Floor" is replaced with the Refugee Camp mix.
 The videos for the Jacksons' songs "Torture" and "Body" are also not included, because Michael did not appear in any of them, despite having a verse in each of them.
 Also not included is the music video for the Jacksons' "2300 Jackson Street".